leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 **VC**

+- What can you see from the perch of VC that others can't?
+  - The cliche thing about VC generally is that the best way to predict the future is to invent it.
+Those people are the scientists and engineers, often inspired by science fiction, that say they want that thing to be real and make it so
+  - Our job is to find these people before others and take an asymmetric view on them; the power of someone who has a secret
+  - We go around finding these people and finding out if full of shit or not

-- VC is a less transactional business
+- VC is a less transactional business than for example retail
-  - Game theoretic, I'm only as good as the last deal I did, and have to maintain my long term reputation, which will be compromised if I exploit someone
+  - Game theoretic; I'm only as good as the last deal I did, and have to maintain my long term reputation, which will be compromised if I exploit someone
   - The payback of an investor exploiting someone naive would be pretty swift. e.g. news would travel quickly if a founder got screwed over on terms

 - How does someone know there's space to break into?